zzzeek/tripleo-upgrade/README.md

 Allows the user to apply known issues workarounds during the upgrade process.
 The list of patches/commands used for workarounds should be passed via --extra-vars and it should include dictionaries for undercloud/overcloud workarounds.

+    use_oooq: false

+Set to true when the deployment has been done by tripleo quickstart.

 Dependencies
 ------------